Geography and distribution

 Kew's Millennium Seed Bank Partnership aims to save plant life worldwide, focusing on plants under threat and those of most use in the future.
 Seeds are dried, packaged and stored at a sub-zero temperature in our seed bank vault.

-The Madagascar periwinkle is very easy to cultivate, and can be propagated by seed or by cuttings, but is sensitive to over-watering.
+Madagascar periwinkle is easy to cultivate, and can be propagated by seed or by cuttings, but is sensitive to over-watering.
 A tender plant, it does not withstand frosts and is best grown indoors in temperate climates.
-It thrives well in hot and humid environments, in full sun or partial shade and flowers all year round in hot climates.
+It thrives in hot and humid environments, in full sun or partial shade and flowers all year round in hot climates.